 - completed: This field contains the number of the most recent grace period that this CPU is aware of having completed. - gpnum: This field contains the number of the most recent grace period that this CPU is aware of having started. - passed_quiesc_completed: This field contains the number of the grace period that had most recently completed when this CPU last passed through a quiescent state.
 The "most recently completed" will be from the viewpoint of the CPU passing through the quiescent state: if the CPU is not yet aware that grace period (say) 42 has completed, it will still record the old value of 41.
 This is OK, because the only way that the grace period can complete is if this CPU has already passed through a quiescent state.
-This field is initialized to a (possibly mythical) past grace period number to avoid race conditions when booting and when onlining a CPU. - passed_quiesc: This field indicates whether this CPU has passed through a quiescent state since the grace period number stored in passed quiesc_completed completed.
-This field is cleared each time the corresponding CPU be-comes aware of the start of a new grace period. - qs_pending: This field indicates that this CPU is aware that the core RCU mechanism is waiting for it to pass through a quiescent state.
+This field is initialized to a (possibly mythical) past grace period number to avoid race conditions when booting and when onlining a CPU.

+- passed_quiesc: This field indicates whether this CPU has passed through a quiescent state since the grace period number stored in passed quiesc_completed completed.
+This field is cleared each time the corresponding CPU becomes aware of the start of a new grace period. - qs_pending: This field indicates that this CPU is aware that the core RCU mechanism is waiting for it to pass through a quiescent state.
 This field is set to one when the CPU detects a new grace period or when a CPU is coming online.

-Quick Quiz D.21: But why bother setting qs_pending to one when a CPU is coming online, given that being offline is an extended quiescent state that should cover any ongoing grace period?
+Quick Quiz D.21: But why bother setting qspending to one when a CPU is coming online, given that being offline is an extended quiescent state that should cover any ongoing grace period? ■ beenonline: This field, initially zero, is set to one whenever the corresponding CPU comes online.
+This is used to avoid producing useless tracing output for CPUs that never have been online, which is useful in kernels where NR_CPUS greatly exceeds the actual number of CPUs.

-Quick Quiz D.22: Why record the last completed grace period number in passed_quiesc completed?
+Quick Quiz D.22: Why record the last completed grace period number in passed_quiesc_completed?
 Doesn't that cause this RCU implementation to be vulnerable to quiescent states seen while no grace period was in progress being incorrectly applied to the next grace period that starts?